zulip/zulip/docs/documentation/api.md

 If you look at the documentation for existing endpoints, you'll notice that a typical endpoint's documentation is divided into four sections:

-* The top-level **Description**
+* The top-level **Title and description**
 * **Usage examples**
 * **Arguments**
 * **Responses**

 The rest of this guide describes how each of these sections works.

-### Description
+### Title and description

-Displayed at the top of any REST endpoint documentation page, this should explain what the endpoint does in clear English.
+Displayed at the top of any REST endpoint documentation page, the title comes from the `summary` parameter in OpenAPI data.
+The description should explain what the endpoint does in clear English.
 Include details on how to use it correctly or what it's good or bad for, with links to any alternative endpoints the user might want to consider.

 These sections should often contain a link to the documentation of the relevant feature in `/help/`.